qrscom/Discord-invites/README.md

 # Discord Invites List

-I saw ppl selling invites for real money so other ppl can fill tokens to nitro snipe so i decided to put out all the invites i gathered in january 2023 all of these tokens were checked and i will be putting more after im done running them through my checker bcs i have a few mil so theirs alot
+I saw ppl selling invites for real money so other ppl can fill tokens to nitro snipe so i decided to put out all the invites i got in january 2023 from my sniper all of these invites were checked and i will be putting more after im done running them through my checker bcs i have a few mil so theirs alot
+If i get 10 ⭐ ill upload more invites and free email verfied tokens

 #